Portland, Louisville: Attractions and historic sites

 In an attempt to revitalize the community, the Table, a pay-what-you-can restaurant, was started November 2015.
-The Table since then has exploded and was featured on food networks Diners Drive in and Dives show.
+The Table since then has exploded and was featured on Food Network's Diners, Drive-Ins and Dives show.
 The Table has provided gourmet, nourishing food for homeless people and encourages working instead of handouts.

 Demographics

 As of 2000, the population of Portland was 11,811, of which 71.7% are white, 24.5% are black, 3.1% are listed as other, and 0.8% are Hispanic.
 College graduates are 3.3%, people without a high school degree are 46.3%.
 Females are 51.9% of the population, males are 48.1%.
 Households making less than $15,000 a year are 38.7%.

 Originally settled by French and Irish immigrants, since WWII most of the original immigrant families left for the South End of Louisville, and Portland is now mostly populated by displaced rural Kentuckians of British Isles heritage.
 In 2000 less than 1% of Portlanders claimed French ancestry and only 10% claimed Irish ancestry.
 Over 20% of Portlanders claimed 'American' ancestry, which is the most common ancestry in the rural South.